Calamitous/MustardGas/README.md

 * Links are larger and easier to click
 * Headline links go to comments, instead of the article

 Comments and bug reports welcome!
+Post them here: http://github.com/Calamitous/MustardGas/issues